Hunter Biden: The legal troubles of the US president's son

 On 11 August, Attorney General Merrick Garland appointed Mr Weiss as special counsel, providing him with extra resources and the power to bring charges in other jurisdictions.

-Republicans had previously advocated for the appointment of a special counsel, but have criticised the choice of Mr Weiss even though he is a Trump appointee.
+Republicans had previously advocated for the appointment of a special counsel, but criticised the choice of Mr Weiss even though he is a Trump appointee.

-They have pointed to Mr Weiss' role in brokering the controversial plea deal, as well as the justice department's delay in appointing a special counsel, to argue that he will "protect" Mr Biden from further prosecution and slow down their own inquiries.
+They pointed to Mr Weiss' role in brokering the controversial plea deal, as well as the justice department's delay in appointing a special counsel, to argue that he would "protect" Mr Biden from further prosecution and slow down their own inquiries.

-The continuing legal battle will also now proceed without Christopher Clark, Mr Biden's lead attorney for the past five years.
+The continuing legal battle is also proceeding without Christopher Clark, Mr Biden's lead attorney for the past five years.

 Mr Clark withdrew from the case on 15 August, writing in a court notice that he could be called as a witness in any potential trial to discuss the plea agreement.